Jahanvi-Khambalkar-99/UMBC-DATA606-FALL2023-MONDAY/README.md

 - <div><div>Optical Character Recognition Application using Machine Learning</div><div align="right">Nov.
 2020</div>

   - Created an application to recognize and extract text within a digital image or scanned document
-  - Converted image to gray-scale and performed morphological operations like erosion and dilation on the image to emphasize on character edges to better understand text
+  - Converted image to gray-scale and performed morphological operations like erosion and dilation on the image <br>to emphasize on character edges to better understand text

 <br>